Robust Body Exposure (RoBE): A Graph-based Dynamics Modeling Approach to Manipulating Blankets over People

 We provide computed actions to the robot for execution.
 At the beginning of a given trial, the robot uses its pan-tilt camera to observe the fiducial markers on the corners of the bed and localize itself to the real-world global coordinate system that the grasp and release points are defined with respect to.
-The robot moves its end effector to the grasp location with its gripper closed.
-To grasp the cloth, the robot lowers its end effector until it contacts the blanket, as detected by effort sensing in the robot's actuators.
+The robot moves its end effector to the grasp location with its gripper closed, then lowers the gripper until it contacts the blanket, as detected by effort sensing in the robot's actuators, to complete the grasp.
 It lifts up by 3cm to open its gripper, lowers to the cloth to close its gripper on the blanket, and then raises its end effector to 40cm above the bed before moving linearly to the release location to drop the blanket.
 Lastly, we capture an image from the above-bed camera to use in evaluation of the robot's performance.
 This sequence of trial events is shown in Fig.~\ref{fig:robot_execution}.
 Completion of a real-world trial, from capturing pose to executing an action, takes 4-5 min, of which the robot motion takes $\sim$1 min.